Sunday, September 28, 2008

 At 9am sharp 178 runners headed off into the countryside.
 We passed by horses, cows, sheep, and other curious onlookers.
 Most of the way I managed to stay on schedule, though my speed fluctuated wildly with the numerous climbs and descents.

 Things deteriorated pretty quickly after that.
 Those last few kilometres turned out to be a gradual uphill all the way to the finish.
 There was no shade and no more aid stations.
-Then out of nowhere I started having trouble breathing: I was having an asthma attack.

 I stopped to walk and suck air for a few minutes, trying to calm down and keep myself conscious long enough to gulp some shallow breaths.
 The whole episode was worsened by a growing sense of panic.
 My over-developed imagination took hold and I had a terrible vision of myself collapsing and no one finding me in the long grass....